 Nauman (b.
 1941, Fort Wayne, Indiana) has exhibited internationally for over five decades.
 Since his first solo gallery show in 1966, Nauman has been the subject of renowned museum exhibitions at institutions including The Whitney Museum of American Art , Los Angeles County Museum of Art, Guggenheim Museum New York, Tate Modern, and Kunsthalle Basel.
 Among his accolades is a Honorary Doctorate of Fine Arts from the San Francisco Art Institute (1989), the Max Beckmann Prize (1990), the Wolf Prize in Arts—Sculpture (1993), the Wexner Prize (1994), and the Golden Lion for Best Artist at the Venice Biennale (2009).
 The Museum of Modern Art, New York is now organizing a major Bruce Nauman retrospective in 2018, making him the first artist to have two retrospectives at MoMA in his lifetime.
 He currently resides in in Galisteo, New Mexico with his wife, Susan Rothenberg.

 ‘If I was an artist and I was in the studio, then whatever I was doing in the studio must be art.’

-For further information, please contact the gallery at email@example.com or at +1.212.641.0608.
+For further information, please email email@example.com or dial +1.212.641.0608.
 All images are subject to copyright.
 Gallery approval must be granted prior to reproduction.